seanofw/opentk-faq/OpenTK_FAQ.md

 #### Vulkan or Metal?

 OpenTK does not currently support [Vulkan](https://www.vulkan.org/) or [Metal](https://developer.apple.com/metal/).
-OpenTK 5 won’t either, but the changes for OpenTK 5 may make it easier to support Vulkan in the future.
+OpenTK 5 may not either, but the changes for OpenTK 5 may make it easier to support Vulkan in the future.
 Feel free to submit a pull request and [help out](#How-can-I-help)!

 #### DirectX or Direct3D?